 Michelle Buck is Clinical Professor of Leadership at the Kellogg School of Management at Northwestern University.
 She previously served as the School's first Director of Leadership Initiatives from 2006 to 2013, designing and coordinating opportunities for personal leadership development to complement the School's academic curriculum.
-She has also served as 1) academic director of numerous Kellogg executive programs, including partnership programs with Fundacao dom Cabral in Brazil, programs for Latin American executives with Seminarium, as well as customized, company-specific programs; and 2) as adjunct professor teaching leadership in Northwestern's School of Communication.
+She has also served as 1) academic director of numerous Kellogg executive programs, including partnership programs with Fundacao dom Cabral in Brazil, and numerous customized, company-specific programs; and 2) as adjunct professor teaching leadership in Northwestern's School of Communication.

 Professor Buck's courses focus on the ways that leaders maximize their own performance and unleash the potential of others by addressing 1) how self-reflection and self-awareness of one's identity, values and purpose serve as foundations of effective leadership; and 2) how leaders engage and inspire others and set them up for success.
-She teaches modules on leadership narrative and storytelling, creating cultures of courageous conversations, and the dynamics of leading and following.
+She teaches modules on leadership narrative and storytelling, creating inclusive cultures of courageous conversations, and the dynamics of leading and following.
 She uses the arts, including music, photography and dance, for experiential learning in leadership.
 Professor Buck also teaches Negotiations as a process of effective communication and creative problem solving, helping people to transform perceived differences and conflict into new opportunities.
 In 2014, Professor Buck co-led an international MBA course and trip to East Africa, including a private meeting for MBA students with Rwandan President Paul Kagame.

 In executive teaching, academic direction, and consulting, Professor Buck has worked with private, public, family business and nonprofit organizations including Banco de Mexico, Boise Cascade, Canadian Council for International Cooperation, CDW, Chicago Public Schools, Ernst & Young, the FBI, HP, Mitsui & Co., Petro Canada, The Coca Cola Company, Whirlpool Corporation, YPO Latin America and Zurich Insurance.
 She has presented her work in North and Latin America, Europe, and Japan.